fastlane/docs/docs/index.md

 `fastlane` will automatically detect your project, and ask for any missing information.

-For more details about how to get up and running, check out the [fastlane guide](docs/Guide.md).
+For more details about how to get up and running, check out the _Getting Started_ section in the sidebar.

 ### Using the Fabric app